 Berlin real estate is some of the most expensive in Ohio, although Berlin house values don't compare to the most expensive real estate in the U.S.

-Berlin is a blue-collar town, with 35.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Berlin is generally considered to be a blue-collar town.
+35.35% of the Berlin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Berlin is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Berlin who work in office and administrative support (14.87%), sales jobs (13.55%), and food service (8.84%).

 Being a small town, Berlin does not have a public transit system used by locals to get to and from work.